New Patients (410) 221-3085

 • Aging

-Damage to the tooth or the restoration on the tooth can lead to significant sensitivity.
-A cracked, broken, or chipped tooth should be addressed as soon as possible to avoid this discomfort.
 Most dental restorations, such as a dental crown or filling, will have some wear and tear over the years.
 They can also be cracked and damaged.
 When this happens, it can lead to severe sensitivity.

-• Buying Toothpaste for sensitive
+• Buying toothpaste for sensitive teeth

-• Using a soft bristle toothpaste
+• Using a soft-bristled toothbrush

 • Avoiding sugary and acidic foods and drinks